Buyer's Representation Agreement

 What's the Biggest Reason Some People Don't Want to Sign a Buyer's Representation Agreement?

-One of the biggest myths of not signing a Buyer's Representation Agreement is that it saves you money.
+One of the biggest myths of not signing a Buyer's Representation Agreement is that it saves you money — a LOT OF MONEY.
 Let's consider a typical scenario: You're out on a Saturday afternoon and you decide that you want to look at some homes.
 You pass by a house and believe you've found the house of your dreams, but you don't have your agent with you so you call the phone number on the listing agent's real estate sign.
 You've just contacted the very person who legally has the seller's best interests in mind, not yours.
 It is a common misunderstanding that if you don't bring another agent in the process, then you can save money on the contract: Unfortunately, it really doesn't work that way.
 The commission you pay through the purchase price remains the same whether you have an agent representing you or not.
-The question is really whether all that commission will be paid to the listing agent or split with another agent (one who represents you and has your best interest at heart — they work FOR YOU and not just WITH YOU).
-You don't pay more regardless, but not having clear and confidential representation could end up costing you a lot.
+The question is really whether all that commission will be paid to the listing agent or split with another real estate agent (one who represents you and has your best interest at heart — they work FOR YOU and not just WITH YOU).
+You don't pay more regardless, but NOT having clear and confidential representation could end up costing you A LOT.

 I'm new to the buying process and haven't decided if I've found the right buyer's agent yet.
 Can I limit the duration of the agreement?